-Under the enduring exit capacity regime, DNOs must book any additional Enduring Annual NTS Exit (Flat) Capacity required through the annual application process.
-These processes result in annual capacity bookings and pressure commitments that National Grid NTS is required to meet from the start of the next gas year and NTS Exit (Flexibility) Capacity for four years into the future.
-DNOs may also provide indicative NTS Exit (Flexibility) Capacity bookings for a fifth year to signal possible future capacity
+Under the enduring exit capacity regime, DNOs must book any additional enduring annual NTS exit (flat) capacity required through the annual application process.
+These processes result in annual capacity bookings and pressure commitments that we are required to meet from the start of the next gas year and NTS exit (flexibility) capacity for four years into the future.
+DNOs may also provide indicative NTS exit (flexibility) capacity bookings for a fifth year to signal possible future capacity.

-The information provided under the UNC OCS process only covers five years of the ten year planning period.
-For plan years six to ten, National Grid NTS will adjust the OCS bookings using the forecast data developed through the demand forecast process (and published in the GTYS) to understand potential DNO bookings in the later years of the plan.
+The information provided under the UNC OCS process only covers five years of the ten-year planning period.
+For plan years six to ten, we adjust the OCS bookings using the forecast data developed through the demand forecast process (and published in the GTYS) to understand potential DNO bookings in the later years of the plan.
 These assumptions of demand growth are needed to ensure that any projects identified in the early years of the plan can be assessed against potential demand through the ten-year period.

-The UNC OAD Section H describes the long term forecast data that is shared between National Grid NTS and the DNOs.
+The UNC OAD Section H describes the long-term forecast data that is shared between us and the DNOs.
 Both parties are required to provide the other with their forecast of gas demand, although there is no obligation on either party to use the projections provided.
-National Grid NTS may use the information provided by DNOs as part of their UNC OAD Section H data to develop demand scenarios for off-peak analysis.
-For example the information may be used to determine demand distribution across Distribution Networks for analysis on different days of the severe and average load duration curves.
+We use the information provided by DNOs as part of their UNC OAD Section H data to develop demand scenarios for off-peak analysis.
+For example, the information may be used to determine demand distribution across distribution networks for analysis on different days of the severe and average load duration curves.

-Appendix E

-Accounting for uncertainties
+Appendix E: Accounting for uncertainties

-This section describes the analysis outputs of National Grid’s Gas Planning and Operating Standards (GPOS) project, ensuring that appropriate drivers of within-day linepack depletion, which reflect the conditions and challenges experienced by the GNCC, are taken into account in planning processes across all time horizons.
+This section describes the analysis outputs of our Gas Planning and Operating Standards (GPOS) project.
+GPOS ensures that appropriate drivers of within-day linepack depletion, which reflect the conditions and challenges experienced by our Control Room, are considered in planning processes across all time horizons out to 2050.

-In addition, this covers the analysis of “uncertainties” around the behaviour of supplies, demands and assets and how these are used in the calculation of pressure covers to ensure that there is sufficient operational resilience for defined unforeseen events to occur.
+In addition, this appendix covers the analysis of “uncertainties” around the behaviour of supplies, demands and assets and how these are used in the calculation of pressure covers to ensure that there is sufficient operational resilience for defined unforeseen events to occur.

 Supplies

-The following section describes National Grid’s approach to accounting for increasingly variable within-day supply behaviours.
-The first subsection, Supply Profiling, considers the increasing tendency for supplies to profile away from a flat rate during day-to-day operations.
-The second subsection, Supply Losses, considers sudden, unforeseen losses of flow from key supply points.
-Both behaviours contribute to supply driven linepack depletion and can materially affect the ability to meet the NTS safety and commercial limits.
+The following section describes our approach to accounting for increasingly variable within-day supply behaviours.

+Supply profiling